How to Conquer Fear When You’re Feeling Stuck

 So that became my baby step.
 I started recording videos and one day I recorded seven in a row!
 My baby steps worked because my fear was decreasing!
 I could commit to doing part of the task instead of forcing myself to do the entire thing.

 “I can do this.
 I don’t have to do it perfectly.
 I can just be myself and that might help others to let go of their perfectionism too.”

 All it took was a willingness to try something less scary to get me started.

 When trying something for the first time, you don’t have to do it perfectly.
 Expecting yourself to do it right the first time invites procrastination and shame.
-If you can’t do it right, why bother, right?
-But that’s being pretty hard on yourself, isn’t it?
+Thinking that “if you can’t do it right, why bother” is being pretty hard on yourself, isn’t it?

 Worrying about how things can go wrong keeps you stuck.
 Use the acronym false evidence appearing real as a reality check in moments of fear.

-It only takes is a gentle shift to being kinder to yourself.
+It only takes is a gentle shift to be kinder to yourself.
 That’s the start of any positive change.
 No one “shoulds” themselves into right action.
-Practicing acceptance of where you’re at right now without judgment is a form of compassion that works.
-When you practice kindness to others you feel better, but when you practice kindness towards yourself you heal.
+Practicing acceptance of where you’re at right now without judgment is a form of self-compassion that works.
+Practicing kindness towards others makes you feel happy, but practicing kindness towards yourself truly heals.

-Join me for my weekly relationship tips and get access to my private relationships resource library filled with my best cheatsheets and short videos.
+Join me for my weekly relationship tips and click here to get access to my private relationships resource library filled with my best cheatsheets and short videos.
 Click the image below to get started!